Free Will in Ancient Thought

 Suppose, then, that two lines are arranged in such a way that it appears that one is longer but that measurement reveals they are equal in length.
 Suppose further that even after we have measured and know the lines are equal in length, the unequal appearance persists.

-It is true, it seems, that this unequal appearance of the lines is not the result of reasoning and thus does not have its origin in reason.
+It is true, it certainly seems, that this unequal appearance is not the result of reasoning and thus does not have its origin in reason.
 It is the result of perception and how the lines look.
-So it seems that this appearance is the result of a process that begins in the nonrational parts of the soul.
+So, as it seems Plato would have understood this example, this appearance that the lines are not equal is the result of a process that begins in the nonrational parts of the soul.

-Given this understanding of how the appetite has impressions, to know how "[a]ppetite aims at pleasant things, which give bodily satisfaction," we need to know how these impressions or appearances that have their origin in the appetite are connected to pleasure.
+Given this example of how the appetite has impressions, to know how "[a]ppetite aims at pleasant things, which give bodily satisfaction," we need to know how certain impressions or appearances that have their origin in the appetite are connected to pleasure.

 Frede gives the following explanation.